vmmm123/SVDG/README.md

     * target: the  target domain while the rest domians are used for training

-Note：We make a mistake in the paper that α(alpha) should be 0.5 to obtain the best results.
+Note：We make a mistake in the paper that α(alpha) should be 0.5 rather than 1 to obtain the best results.